 Crimes committed on campus or property of the Annapolis campus should be reported immediately to St John's College Public Safety.
 For police or emergency medical (EMS) assistance on campus, contact the Public Safety Office.
-Incidents may also be reported using the LiveSafe app.

 Main number 443-336-2348 Campus extension x2000